- 5 tented rooms

 - All year

 Mvuu Wilderness Lodge is named after the Chewa word for hippopotamus – Mvuu – and lives up to its name as a great place to spot a good variety of river wildlife.
-Situated on the banks of the Shire River in Malawi’s Liwonde National Park, the lodge has five tents on decks and overlooks a lagoon (a old ox-bow side-channel of the river) where game can very often be spotted coming down to drink.
+Situated on the banks of the Shire River in Malawi’s Liwonde National Park, the lodge has five tents on decks and overlooks a lagoon (an old ox-bow side channel of the river) where the game can very often be spotted coming down to drink.